 ECE students are required to earn minimum C- or better grades in all prerequisite courses.
 Students who do not earn a minimum C- in a course have the right to submit a petition for an appeal of the C- policy.

 An appeal will be granted for exceptions to the rule in the case of enrollment in ECE or CS courses only in the most unusual and extenuating circumstances and, then, only if the overall and in major grade point averages are satisfactory.
 The C- Petition form must be submitted to 340 Whittemore no later than 12:00 noon on Tuesday of the first week of classes each semester or summer session.

 Appeals for exception to the rule for enrollment in ECE Technical Elective courses are at the discretion of the course instructor.
 Faculty are urged to make exceptions with caution and, in particular, to consider the performance of the student in related courses.

-C- Petition (MS Word document)
+C- Petition (PDF document)

 ECE students wishing to petition for exceptions to required or elective courses should contact their advisor.
 For example, students who wish to take a Mathematics Elective that does not appear on the approved Mathematics Elective list should submit a request for an exception.
 Only in exceptional or valid circumstances will exceptions be approved.